 Typically, the legal limit on a single deposit account maxes out at $250,000 for an individual.
-But the CARES Act, recently passed in the Senate and awaiting House approval, has given both the FDIC and NCUA authority to temporarily provide unlimited insurance through Dec.
+But the new CARES Act has given both the FDIC and NCUA authority to temporarily provide unlimited insurance through Dec.
 31, 2020, to support Americans and their finances through this time of crisis.

 Of course, if you’re handling cash — or any other form of payment, really — you should make sure you’re washing your hands frequently as per guidelines from the Centers for Disease Control and Prevention (CDC).

 MagnifyMoney conducted an online survey of 1,520 Americans, with the sample base proportioned to represent the overall population.
 We defined generations as the following ages in 2020:

 - Gen Z are ages 18 to 23

 - Gen X are ages 40 to 54